Nithari killings: Special CBI court awards death sentence to Koli | Law-Order

 - India

 A special CBI court here has awarded death sentence to the prime accused in the Nithari murders Surinder Koli for raping and murdering a woman.
-Judge Rakesh Tripathi awarded seven years imprisonment to Koli's employer -- businessman Moninder Singh Pandher -- in the case linked to the murders that rocked the country.
+Judge Rakesh Tripathi awarded seven years imprisonment to Koli's employer -- businessman Moninder Singh Pandher -- in the case.

 The court imposed a fine of Rs 62 thousand on Koli and Rs 4 thousand on Pandher.